-We advertise temporary road closures for events on our website public notices section.
+We advertise temporary road closures for events on our website under public notices

 Timeline to close a road for an event

-We're required to advertise the proposed road closure at least 42 days before the proposed period of closure.
-This allows 28 days for public submissions.
+We are required to advertise the proposed road closure at least 42 days before the proposed period of closure.
+This allows 28 days to advertise for public submissions.

-Provided there are no objections, and Council approves the temporary closure, a final advert will be placed on our website 24 hours before the event.
+Provided there are no objections and we approve the temporary closure, a final advert will be placed on our website 24 hours before the event.

 Responsibility of the event organiser

-The event organiser is responsible for the actual physical road closure and the traffic management that supports the closure.
+As the event organiser you are responsible for the actual physical road closure and the traffic management that supports the closure.